StanGuinel/dataiku-stanguinel/README.md

 The most important function is the <i>odds()</i> functions in the <i>utils.py</i> file that does all the route and odds computation.

-## Setup
+## Setup and use
 ```
 git clone git@github.com:StanGuinel/dataiku-challenge.git
 cd dataiku-challenge
 pip install -r requirements.txt
 ```
-For the web interface
+For the web interface:
 ```
 python web.py
 ```
+Then visit http://127.0.0.1:5000/upload and upload the <i>empire.json</i> file

-For the command line interface
+For the command line interface:
 ```
-python command.py -f empire.json
+python command.py -f <empire json file>
 ```

-## How to use
-- Visit http://127.0.0.1:5000/upload and upload the <i>empire.json</i> file
-- To